 A GPU isn’t really needed here unless you’re planning on creating videos along with your music with software such as Final Cut or Sony Vegas.

 A DAW (Digital Audio Workstation)

 Having a DAW is a must.
-We won’t go deep into the debate of which DAW is the best because that is a whole other topic of its own but there are some main ones which are quite user friendly and are fairly easy to start with:
+I won’t go deep into the debate of which DAW is the best because that is a whole other topic of its own but there are some main ones which are quite user friendly and are fairly easy to start with: